What is Charcot foot?

 Who will treat my foot?

-Ideally, your Charcot foot should be treated and managed by a specialist diabetes foot service.
+Ideally, your Charcot foot should be treated and managed by a specialist diabetes foot service who are experienced in diabetes foot complications.
+You should be referred to a podiatrist with the skills and experience to provide you with the most appropriate treatment and access to a multi-disciplinary team.
 This may be made up of a variety of health-care professionals or an individual with experience in treating this condition.

 What is the aim of my treatment?